 There are two stages.
-The first covers core knowledge and skills, while the second has elective options that allow students to specialise.
+The first covers core knowledge and skills, while the second has elective options that allow you to specialise.

-- Stage 1 covers the three core practice areas of business law, property law and litigation (both criminal and civil).
-Students gain skills in advocacy – i.e. putting forward their client's case – as well as interviewing and advising clients.
+Stage 1: The three core practice areas of business law, property law and litigation (both criminal and civil).
+You gain skills in advocacy – i.e. putting forward your client's case – as well as interviewing and advising clients.
 Written skills are developed in practical legal research and drafting, i.e. creating binding legal text such as contracts or wills.
-Other areas cover professional conduct and regulation, taxation, and the administration of estates.
+It also covers professional conduct and regulation, taxation, and the administration of estates.

-- Stage 2 elective options.
-These may be chosen in line with the student’s training contract (if they have one) or in an area of work where the student hopes to secure a traineeship.
+Stage 2: Elective options.
+These may be chosen in line with your training contract (if you have one) or in an area of work where you hope to secure a traineeship.

-Assessments include exams, research assessments, written assignments, and oral presentations.
+Assessments include exams, research assessments, written assignments and oral presentations.
 LPC providers approach these differently.
-Some offer ‘open book’ exams where students can bring text books, being assessed on the application of theory to a specific issue.
+Some offer ‘open book’ exams where you bring textbooks and are assessed on the application of theory to a specific issue.

 Entry requirements and applications

-Entry requirements are a minimum 2:2 in a qualifying law degree, or non-law degree followed by law conversion course.
+Entry requirements are a minimum 2:2 in a qualifying Law degree, or non-Law degree followed by a Law conversion course.
 Candidates with relevant professional qualifications may be considered e.g. from CILEx (Chartered Institute of Legal Executives).

-Students may also need to provide proof of their English Language ability; for example, international students who are not from a majority English speaking country.
+You may also need to provide proof of your English language ability, for example, if you’re an international student and not from a majority English-speaking country.

 Applications for full-time places are made via the Central Applications Board (CAB).
-Part-time applicants normally apply direct to the relevant institution.
+For part-time applications, you normally apply directly to the relevant institution.